by Allen B. Downey

 - The first part presents discrete models, including a bikeshare system and world population growth.

-- The second part introduces first-order systems, including models of infectious disease, thermal systems, and chemical kinetics.
+- The second part introduces first-order systems, including models of infectious disease, thermal systems, and pharmacokinetics.

 - The third part is about second-order systems, including mechanical systems like projectiles, celestial mechanics, and rotating rigid bodies.